Ocram95/pcap_injector/README.md

 python3 injector_bulk.py -r pcap_example.pcap -a attacks.txt
 python3 extractor_bulk.py -r attacks.txt_pcap_example.pcap -i injected_flows.csv
 ```
-Similar commands can be used for the IPv4 protocol.
+Similar commands can be used for the other protocols.

 # References

-* M. Zuppelli, L. Caviglione, [PcapStego: A Tool for Generating Traffic Traces for Experimenting with Network Covert Channels](https://dl.acm.org/doi/10.1145/3465481.3470067), in Proceedings of the 16th International Conference on Availability, Reliability and Security (ARES 2021), Article 95, pp. 1–8, Aug.
+* M. Zuppelli, L. Caviglione, [pcapStego: A Tool for Generating Traffic Traces for Experimenting with Network Covert Channels](https://dl.acm.org/doi/10.1145/3465481.3470067), in Proceedings of the 16th International Conference on Availability, Reliability and Security (ARES 2021), Article 95, pp. 1–8, Aug.
 2021.

 ## Papers on Stegomalware